cogneon/lernos-sketchnoting/en/lernOS-Sketchnoting-Guide-en.md

 ### "One and Done" and iterative Sketchnotes

-A "One and Done" sketcher creates its sketch note, for example, during a talk at a conference or during a meeting.
+A "One and Done" Sketchnoter creates his or her Sketchnote, for example, while listening to a talk at a conference or during a meeting.
 "One and Done" means that the Sketchnote is finished as soon as the event is finished.
-Maybe the last thing to do is to correct or add one or two small details, but "One and Done" is live.
+Maybe some final touches can be applied, but usually "One and Done" is considered as "Live"-Sketchnoting.

-In iterative sketching, you work in several, usually two, steps.
-During the event, you create a rough draft version of your sketch note, which is then revised and finalized after the event.
+Applying an iterative Sketchnoting approach, you work in several, usually two or more, steps.
+During the event, you create a rough draft version of your Sketchnote, which is then revised and finalized after the event.
 This allows you to work in more detail and accuracy than with the "One and Done" approach, but it also takes much more time to complete the final product.

 An even deeper process is described by Mauro Toselli, known as [@xLontrax](https://twitter.com/xlontrax), in his book "[The xLontrax Theory of the Sketchnote](https://www.maurotoselli.com/the-xlontrax-theory-of-sketchnote.html)":

-- Mauro collects the material and creates the first sketch note
+- Mauro collects the "raw material" and creates the first Sketchnote of the process
-- Then it leaves it until the next session and "matures".
+- Then he leaves it until the next session to "mature"
-- The sketch note is then examined in detail,
+- The Sketchnote will then be examined in detail,
-- before everything superfluous is removed
+- and everything considered to be superfluous is removed

-Mauro defines the Eraser Critical Point, which he defines as "the number of elements you need to remove from your sketch note to compromise its meaning.
-Thus, his approach ensures that a Sketchnote has exactly the right number of elements to convey the desired content.
-According to his experience, this complex process is automated during sketching with skilled "One and Done" sketchers.
+Mauro defines the "Eraser Critical Point", which he defines as "the number of elements you need to remove from your Sketchnote to compromise its meaning.
+Thus, his approach ensures that a Sketchnote has exactly the right number of elements to convey the desired meaing.
+According to his experience, this complex process is automatically applied by highly skilled expert "One and Done" Sketchnoters.

-Which workflow is the right one?
-That depends on many things:
+Which workflow is the right one for?
+This can depend on many things:

-- What kind of guy are you?
+- What kind of Sketchnoter are you?
 - What fits the current situation?
 - How much time do you have?
 - How would you like to use your Sketchnote afterwards?